ErisDS/supertest-extra/README.md

 When a test fails, the stack trace displayed by Mocha (or whatever you use) won't contain information about the request itself.
 I mean, it's good to see that you got an HTTP 500 instead of the expected 200, but what was the error message?
 What was the data you sent in that request?

-supertest-scy keeps track of the currently running request and, on error, appends all relevant information to the stack trace: request URL, headers, and body as well as response headers and body.
+supertest-oauth keeps track of the currently running request and, on error, appends all relevant information to the stack trace: request URL, headers, and body as well as response headers and body.
 You don't need to do anything to enable this, it just works.

 Since that information can be quite a lot of output, the maximum length of attached response body data can be limited: